-Isabel Duque Arango is a first-year international student from an Ecuadorian high school, majoring in Linguistics and Language Studies.
+Isabel Duque Arango is an international student from an Ecuadorian high school, majoring in Political Science.
 Read about her experience at Glendon on her blog.

 “The summer before I came to Glendon I feared that my expectations about the small campus had grown too big to be met.
 The day I arrived, I realized that Glendon was too big and wonderful for my limited expectations.”